 Tip 4: Consider how you want your super paid

 There are various ways you can access your super.
-Start by figuring our when you’ll reach preservation age.
+Start by figuring out when you’ll reach preservation age.

 Then you’ll want to think about what strategy will best suit you, for example you can turn your super into an income to be paid over time or just withdraw a lump sum.

-Again, at this stage a financial planner may be able to assist you in finding the best way forward.
+Again, at any stage a financial planner may be able to assist you in finding the best way forward.